 An examination of Jerusalem from the beginning of its Muslim period to the Ottomans, and the interactions of the three religions competing for it as their holy city.
 Archaeological, literary and scriptural evidence receive particular attention.
-Prerequisites: TH-110 OR TH-121 AND TH-120 OR TH-122; Course Type(s): Values.
+Prerequisites: TH-110 OR TH-121 AND TH-120 OR TH-122; Course Type(s): Values, Core curriculum course.

 TH-436.
-The Christian Sacraments, 3 Credits.
+The Christian Sacraments.
+3 Credits.

 A critical study of the historical development of the Christian sacraments as vital signs and peak moments in the life of the Christian people.
-Prerequisites: TH-110 OR TH-121 AND TH-120 OR TH-122; Course Type(s): Values.
+Prerequisites: TH-110 OR TH-121 AND TH-120 OR TH-122; Course Type(s): Values, Core curriculum course.